 Mesembryanthemum astridae, Mesembryanthemum hugo-schlechteri, Verrucifera hugo-schlechteri

 Titanopsis hugo-schlechteri is a clump-forming succulent that forms stemless or short-stemmed rosettes of roughly triangular leaves with warty tips.
 The rosettes grow up to 2 inches (5 cm) in diameter.
-The leaves are crowded, up to 0.8 inch (2 cm) long with sculptured, triangular tips covered with pebbly, flattish bumps.
-The color of the leaves is very variable, form green, blue, grey, red to purple and the wart vary from white to reddish-brown.
-The flowers are small, daisy-like and yellow to orange (occasionally pink) in color.
+Leaves are crowded, up to 0.8 inch (2 cm) long and with triangular, warty tips.
+They are very variable in color, from green, blue, grey, red to purple.
+Warts also vary in color, from white to reddish-brown.
+Flowers are small, daisy-like, yellow to orange (occasionally pink) and appear in winter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).